Nooowayjose/weeklyJobSearch/README.md

 # weeklyJobSearch
 A visual way to display my job applications, recruiter offers, and referrals.
 Utilizes a sankey diagram to keep things neat.
 Utilizes the D3 library.
 Pretty cool.
+Not real data btw.